Joana-CSilva29/stochastic-simulation-assignment-03/README.md

-# Stochastic Simulation Assignment 01 - Calculating the area of the Mandelbrot set
+# Stochastic Simulation Assignment 03 - Finding The Minimal Energy Configuration Of Charge Particle Within A Circle

 ### License:
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Overview
-This repository contains Python scripts developed for a the first assignment of Stochastic Simulation at the University of Amsterdam, 2023.
-The project focuses on the calculation of the area of the Mandelbrot set using Monte Carlo methods.
+This repository contains Python scripts developed for the third assignment of Stochastic Simulation at the University of Amsterdam, 2023.
+The project focuses on optimisation of repellent point charges in a circle using Simulated Annealing.

 ## File Descriptions